ramogollon1/ramogollon1/README.md

 ## Hi there, I'm Rafael Mogollon!

 I create successful websites that are fast, easy to use, and built with best practices.
-Every day I'm learning new knowledges and new goals that have led me to train as a professional and I will continue preparing myself everyday to do what I like and that beautiful thing is programming.
+Every day I'm learning new knowledge and new goals that have led me to train as a professional and I will continue preparing myself everyday to do what I like and that beautiful thing is programming.

-### 👋 About Me:
+### 👋 About Me

 - I’m a Venezuelan living in Argentina
 - I'm a Computer Engineer since 2014